Tsunami Survival Guide for Australian coastal communities (don't stay at home without it)

 Tsunami in the 1990s Killer tsunami in historical times

-Updated 17 Mar 2011 (Japan disaster) & now PDF format.
-Click for larger image.
+Updated 17 Mar 2011 (Japan disaster) & now available in PDF format (Click for PDF).
 May be reproduced with credit to this page or Michael Paine.

 Indian Ocean Tsunami (see also other tsunami news)